nicolejoseph/CS-Projects/AI-CheckersGame/README.txt

-note: this project is largely UNFINISHED
+note: this project is UNFINISHED

+Game-playing program that uses artificial intelligence to play against a human user.
+This program combines iterative deepening and a minimax search with alpha-beta pruning, along with a heuristic function,to search the game space and decide each of its moves.
-AI vs human Checkers game implemented with C++ on a simple ASCII interface.
+Implemented with C++ on a simple ASCII interface.
-The legal moves are displayed per turn.